Actify

 15-minute async activity

 Now that everyone knows their type, take it practical.
-Each person fills out a Work Style Card: name, type, preferred communication channel, best hours for deep work, meeting preferences, and one 'user manual' tip ('Don't schedule me before 10am' or 'I process by talking out loud — bear with me').
-Post all cards in a shared space.
-This is the artifact that makes personality insights stick.
+Each person fills out a Work Style Card: name, type, preferred communication channel, best hours for deep work, meeting preferences, and one 'user manual' tip.
+Post all cards somewhere visible — a Slack channel, a shared doc, your team wiki.
+This is the artifact that makes personality insights stick past week 2.

 Work Style Card template

-My Work Style Card: Name: [Name] Type: [Personality type] Best communication: [Slack DM / Email / Quick call] Deep work hours: [e.g., 9-11am] Meeting style: [e.g., prefer agendas, hate 60-min calls] User manual tip: [One sentence about working with you] Please fill yours out and drop it in #team-styles by Friday.
+My Work Style Card — [Name] Type: [Personality type] Best way to reach me: [Slack DM / Email / Quick call] Deep work hours: [e.g., 9-11am] Meeting preference: [e.g., always need an agenda / fine with ad-hoc] User manual tip: [One honest sentence about working with you] Drop yours in #team-styles by Friday — and actually read each other's.

 4